department-of-veterans-affairs/va.gov-team/products/health-care/checkin/product/Initiatives/check-in-with-staff.md

 ### Go-to-market strategy
 [//]: # (*What marketing, outreach, or communications are necessary for this product to be successful?
 Which groups/orgs are necessary to make this happen?*)

 - To avoid a negative impact on satisfaction for Veterans and staff at operationally high-performing clinics using eCheck-in, pilot this feature at a larger CBOC that has reported complaints about PCI to IVC.
+(CHANGE THIS.)
 - Required training for administrative and clinical staff on changes to PCI and their impact on clinic operations.
 - Researchers from PCI Veteran-facing Team and SPL Team to visit CBOC for in-person UAT with Veterans and semi-structured interviews with MSAs, clinic managers, clinicians using VSE-CS, and/or facility managers.
+Best to visit in the first week in order to capture observations the first time Veterans.

 ---